 By the time that the scale of the disaster had become apparent, we were all sick of it.
 We changed the channel.
 My friends went home and went to bed.
 The next day we didn’t talk about it.
 And – as complicated as this is for me to admit – that tallies much better with the timeline for when I decided to opt for the joy of the slightly mad, shackles-off embrace of pure football that Clough’s side still represented in that era.

-The defining point for me without a doubt was watching Forest take on Liverpool at the County Ground several years later – one of those pre-seating days when the surge and expectation of the crowd would lift you off your feet and forward; a scary but thrilling experience that current generations will never experience.
+The defining point for me without a doubt was watching Forest take on Liverpool at the City Ground several years later – one of those pre-seating days when the surge and expectation of the crowd would lift you off your feet and forward; a scary but thrilling experience that current generations will never experience.

 During one of those moments – this time more a physical groundswell of fear as the Trent End recoiled and then breathed a collective sigh of relief – I remember seeing something I’d never witnessed before.
 It was the silence of awe as John Barnes bore down on the goal.
 When his chance ended in nothing, an old man piped up: “Come on lads, he’s not that good…” A lone voice behind me called back: “He f*cking is, you know!”

 The experience was discombobulating (as another of our great managerial failures, Big Ron Atkinson, might say).
 Part of me reveled in the electricity I felt from watching one of England’s most elegant players at full pelt.
 But the overarching feeling was how much I wanted to believe that old man.
 A friend later pointed out that I’d referred to Forest as ‘we’ for the first time he could remember.
 Up until then he’d seen me as a football tourist, supporting the team where I lived (I had moved to Nottingham by now, my choice of university influenced by Old Big ‘Ead) – but with my loyalties elsewhere.